Yaya Bey

-Hidaiyah "Yaya" Bey is an American rhythm and blues musician from Brooklyn.
+Hidaiyah "Yaya" Bey is an American R&B musician from Queens.

 History

 Bey released her first album in 2020 titled Madison Tapes.
 Bey released an EP titled The Things I Can't Take With Me the following year, through Big Dada.
 Bey released her second full-length album on June 16, 2022.
 The album received "Best New Music" from Pitchfork upon release.

 Personal life

-Bey is the daughter of hip hop artist, Grand Daddy I.U..
+Bey is the daughter of hip-hop artist Grand Daddy I.U.